RyanOngAI/research_papers/README.md

 Paper 13 | ***Approaches for Sentiment Analysis on Twitter: A State-of-Art study*** by Harsh Thakkar et. al

+Paper 14 | ***Text Classification Improved by Integrating Bidirectional LSTM with Two-dimensional Max Pooling*** by Peng Zhou et. al

 ## 16th September 2018
 ***Approaches for Sentiment Analysis on Twitter: A State-of-Art study*** by Harsh Thakkar et. al – published in 2015

+***Text Classification Improved by Integrating Bidirectional LSTM with Two-dimensional Max Pooling*** by Peng Zhou et. al – published in 2016

 ## 15th September 2018
 ***Recurrent Convolutional Neural Networks for Text Classification*** by Siwei Lai et. al – published in 2015